handsontable/handsontable/docs/content/guides/cell-functions/cell-editor.md

 ::: tip
 All the sections below describe how to utilize the features available for the Handsontable class-based editors.
+This information is applicable in React when using the non-component editor approach.
 :::

 :::